-Dr Katharine Tyler
+Professor Katharine Tyler

 Tyler, K. (2012) Whiteness, Class and the Legacies of Empire: On Home Ground, Basingstoke: Palgrave Macmillan

-With Petersson, B. (eds.)
+With B. Petersson (eds.)
 (2008) Majority Cultures and the Everyday Politics of Ethnic Difference: Whose House is This?
 Basingstoke: Palgrave Macmillan

-With C. Degnen (2017, in proof) ‘Amongst the disciplines: anthropology, sociology, intersection, and intersectionality’ in Reconfiguring the Anthropology of Britain: Ethnographic, Theoretical and Interdisciplinary Perspectives, co-edited by Degnen and Tyler, the Sociological Review Monograph, and the Sociological Review 65 (1), Sage.
+With C. Degnen (eds.)
+(2017) Reconfiguring the Anthropology of Britain: Ethnographic, Theoretical and Interdisciplinary Perspectives, the Sociological Review Monographs, 65 (1).
+Sage

-With C. Degnen (2017, in proof) ‘Bringing Britain into Being: sociology, anthropology and British lives’ in Reconfiguring the Anthropology of Britain: Ethnographic, Theoretical and Interdisciplinary Perspectives, co-edited by Degnen and Tyler, the Sociological Review Monograph, and the Sociological Review 65(1) Sage.
+With Degnen, C. (2017) ‘Bringing Britain into Being: sociology, anthropology and British lives’ the Sociological Review Monograph, 65(1), March, pp. 20-34 Sage.

 Tyler, K (2016) ‘The suburban paradox of conviviality and racism in postcolonial Britain’ pre-print published on Taylor & Francis Online.
-Journal of Ethnic and Migration Studies
+Journal of Ethnic and Migration Studies 43 (11), 1890-1906.

-Tyler, K (2015) ‘Attachments and connections: a “white working class” English family’s relationships with their BrAsian “Pakistani” neighbours, Ethnic and Racial Studies, 38 (7), 1169-84.
+Tyler, K (2015) ‘Attachments and connections: a “white working class” English family’s relationships with their BrAsian “Pakistani” neighbours’, Ethnic and Racial Studies, 38 (7), 1169-84.

 Tyler, K. (2012) ‘The English village, whiteness, coloniality and social class’, Ethnicities, 12 (4) 427-44